How to build WebRTC for Android in Ubuntu ~21.04~ ~22.04~ 25.04

 gclient

-branch would have left some temporal files (maybe we could have changed branches before?) so the build could fail, so this way we make sure to have the correct ones:gclient revert gclient sync
+branch would have left some temporal files (maybe we could have changed branches before?) and the build could fail, so this way we make sure we have the correct ones:gclient revert gclient sync

 -